Storyflow Logo

 Atticus logo

-Atticus combines novel writing with ebook and print formatting in one tool.
-For self-publishing novelists who currently use Scrivener for writing and Vellum for formatting, Atticus is the most-direct consolidation.
+Atticus is the Publishing-job specialist that also drafts, combining novel writing with ebook and print formatting in one cross-platform tool.
+For self-publishing novelists who currently juggle Scrivener for writing and Vellum for formatting, Atticus is the most direct consolidation, and it runs on Windows, where Vellum does not.
+The output is industry-grade.

-Best for: Self-publishing novelists who want writing plus formatting in one tool.
-Not for: writers who do not self-publish.
+Jobs it does best: Draft, Publish.
+Best for: self-publishing novelists who want writing plus formatting in one tool.
+Not for: traditionally published or writing-only users, who pay for formatting they will never use.

 Pricing: $147 one-time.
 30-day money-back guarantee.

-Cons: High price for writing-only users, formatting features wasted if you do not self-publish.
+Cons: High price for writing-only users, formatting wasted if you do not self-publish, thinner development depth than Scrivener.

 Verdict: Atticus is the right pick for self-publishing novelists.